-- An individual must accept all work offered by the participating employer for the claim period filed.
+- An individual must accept all normal work hours offered by the participating employer for the claim period filed.

 - An individual must be able to work and be available for full-time work with the participating employer.

 - An individual must be eligible for regular unemployment benefits in the State of Missouri.